upavadi/tng-wp-login/README.md

 - GDPR Privacy policy is implemented
 ---------------------
 ## **Compatibility**
-- The plugin is under Beta Test and tested on TNG 9.1, 10.1.3 and 12.2.1
+- The plugin is under Final Beta Test and tested on TNG 9.1, 10.1.3 and 12.2.1
-  - database changes made to TNG 11.x are allowed for
+  - database changes made to TNG 11.x are allowed for.
+My thanks to [Darrin](http://www.tngsitebuilding.com/) for supplying details.
 - PHP version 5.4 - 7.3
 -  Wordpress V 4.9 - 5.2.2 platform
 - A Wordpress twenty Twelve child theme.
 (Not tested in any other theme).